Murals2019/Murals2019/README.md

 ## Hi there 👋
+## This is for my AI class and my assignment
 <!--
 **Murals2019/Murals2019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.